joakimk/joakimk.github.com/_posts/2010-11-27-how-we-made-our-tests-fast-using-the-testbot-test-distribution-tool.markdown

 So I decided to create my own project, [testbot](https://github.com/joakimk/testbot).
-It's been almost a year in the making and this week it was released [as a gem](https://rubygems.org/gems/testbot) with a greatly simplfied command line interface.
+It's been almost a year in the making and this week it was released [as a gem](https://rubygems.org/gems/testbot) with a simple command line interface.

 Testbot is designed around the idea that test distribution should be easy.
 One of the main benefits of the system is that you can add and